Brent Street Academy (BSA) is a Performing Arts and Academic Program at Brent Street.

-Students receive a Queensland Certificate of Education (QCE), which is equivalent to the New South Wales HSC.
-Students are encouraged to opt to receive an ATAR in Years 11 and 12, however this is not compulsory.
+Students can receive a Queensland Certificate of Education (QCE), which is equivalent to the New South Wales HSC.
+Students are encouraged to choose to receive an ATAR in Years 11 and 12, however this is not compulsory.
 ATAR requirements are discussed with the student and parents when forming their Individual Learning Plan.

 Choose to borrow up to $15,000 of your course fees through Study Loans, Australia’s only private student loan provider.
 Through our partnership, Study Loans offer competitive interest rates, flexible repayment schedules and funds are disbursed in stages, so your repayments start low and only increase as you progress through the course.

 For more information on Study Loans for Brent Street Full Time Courses, please click here.